 • Inflammatory processes (abscesses, paraproctitis, proctitis, fistulas).

-• Congenital conditions (atresia of the anus).
+• Congenital conditions (anal atresia).

 Sphincter spasm

-The reasons for the appearance of this condition are:
+The reasons for this condition are:

 • mental problems;